 - The third dose at 6 months (if needed)

 - A booster dose at 12 to 15 months

 - Children 5 years or older with a weak immune system who have not received the vaccine may need 1 dose.
-A child who received a stem cell transplant should receive a 3-dose series starting 6 months after the transplant.
+A child who received a stem cell transplant should receive a 3-dose series starting 6 to 12 months after the transplant.

-- Children at high risk who have any of the following conditions may need 1 dose if not already vaccinated:
+- Children at high risk who have any of the following conditions may need 1 or more doses if not already vaccinated:

 - HIV or AIDS